vincentburns42/couchdb/README.md

 # couchdb
-Notes on playing with couchdb
+Notes on playing with couchdb with docker.